-Establish approximate zones of similar water level trends:
+Establish approximate zones of similar water level trends relevant to the measurable objectives:

 A qualitative review of general water level trends at RMP wells was used to assign general approximate zones of similar water level trends within the Subbasin.
 Fall groundwater level data were reviewed to assess recent (2010 to 2019) general trends to identify zones of similar characteristics.
 Each well was assigned a trend qualitatively using one of the following 4 classifications: